aptech/gauss_table_creator/README.md

 The program files require a working copy of GAUSS 18+.
 Many can be run on earlier versions with some small revisions.

 ### Installing
-The GAUSS table creator can be easily installed using the GAUSS application installation wizard.
-This can be done following some very simple steps:
+The GAUSS table creator can be easily installed using the GAUSS application installation wizard, as shown below:

 1. Download the zipped folder `tabout.zip`.
-2. In GAUSS go to Tools>Install Application
+2. Select **Tools > Install** Application from the main GAUSS menu.
 ![install wizard](images/install_application.png)
 3. Follow the installer prompts, making sure to navigate to the downloaded `tabout.zip`.
 4. Before using the functions created by tabout you will need to load the newly created `tabout` library.
 This can be done in a number of ways: